falkaer/the-guide/m1_memory_hierarchies/s1_computational_graphs.md

 ## Implementing Operators
-In this section I will be going through various implementations of the three operators and their fused variants and show benchmarks to show you how big of a performance impact these sort of first guess optimizations can have even without profiling or microoptimizations.
+In this section I will be going through various implementations of the three operators and their fused variants and perform benchmarks to show you how big of a performance impact these sort of first guess optimizations can have even without profiling or micro-optimizations.

 ### Linear
 There's some dimension checking functions, you can just ignore those.
-They use ```debug_assert``` statements to raise an error if the dimensions of the tensors given to a linear layer function don't match. ```debug_assert``` is the same as an ```assert``` statement, except it is only run in debug mode.
-I did it this way to incur only a small hit to performance.
-You probably passed the ```linear_layer``` function on the way down, it just acts as a wrapper around the ```linear_layer_preallocated``` function.
+They use ```debug_assert``` statements to raise an error if the dimensions of the tensors given to a linear function don't match. ```debug_assert``` is the same as an ```assert``` statement, except it is only run in debug mode.
+I did it this way to minimize the performance implications of the assert.
+You probably passed the ```linear``` function on the way down, it just acts as a wrapper around the ```linear_preallocated``` function.
 If you haven't already allocated a tensor to use as output, it will make one for you.
 If you do this a lot however, such as in a loop, you should be using the preallocated version to not have memory allocations in your loops.

-Finally, let's go down to the ```linear_layer_preallocated``` function.
+Let's go down to the ```linear_preallocated``` function.
 There are three main sections.
-One is the call to the ```debug_assert``` function from earlier, to check for valid input and output dimensions, the second is the matrix-matrix multiplication which needs three whole for-loops and finally the bias section.
-Note the use of linearized accesses, if you need a reminder what that is all about, go back to ```m1::s0::The Vector```.
+One is the call to the ```debug_assert``` function from earlier, to check for valid input and output dimensions, the second is the matrix multiplication which needs three whole for-loops and finally the bias section.
+Note the use of linearized accesses, if you need a reminder what that is all about, go back to [The Vector][2] section.

-It's not too bad, but we could do better, although we won't do more efficient implementations of matrix-matrix multiplication, note that the read accesses of the weights tensor is strided.
+It's not too bad, but we could do better, although we won't do more efficient implementations of matrix multiplication, note that the read accesses of the weights tensor is strided.
 We could have implemented that some tensors could be transposed, but you get the point.
 So we have a triple for-loop and a double for-loop in our linear operator.
 Try to think, based on the contents of the last couple of sections, what would be good first